Brussels Airport: 2016 Brussels bombings

 On 22 March 2016, two explosions took place in Brussels Airport at 07:58 local time.
 One occurred near the American Airlines and Brussels Airlines check-in desks and the other next to a Starbucks coffee shop.
 A third bomb was found in the airport and detonated in a controlled explosion.
 The airport was closed after the attacks until 3 April, when it reopened with temporary facilities at less than 20% of its previous passenger capacity.
-Flights bound to Brussels Airport were either canceled or diverted to nearby airports such as Brussels South Charleroi Airport, Ostend–Bruges International Airport, and Schiphol.
+Flights bound to Brussels Airport were either cancelled or diverted to nearby airports such as Brussels South Charleroi Airport, Ostend–Bruges International Airport, and Schiphol.
 At 09:11 CET, an explosion took place at Maelbeek/Maalbeek metro station.
 ISIL claimed responsibility for the attacks as an act of revenge against Belgium for participation in the ongoing Military intervention against ISIL.